glenntosco/Docs/README.md

 ![P4 Warehouse - The WMS of the Future](.gitbook/assets/logo_inside.png)

+**2.23.1**&#x20;
+* Added a configuration which controls login behaviour when license count has been exceeded
+* Added additional Log entry when a user attempts to login but no licenses are available
+* Made Truckload, Master Truckload (bol) and Supplement page available for editing
+* Updated Product Move handheld screen to provide better visibility of assigned tasks **2.22.1**&#x20;
+* Added a new handheld screen which allows an easier Pallet to Dock movement
+* Made Backorder button dependant on Data Entry configuration
+* Enabled Comment fields on various document types (Pick ticket, Purchase order, Customer return)
+* Added a section in Allocation screen to apply tags while allocating
+* Added a new set of configs which allow batching orders during waving into multiple waves
+* Added a configuration which enforces PRO number to be entered on Truckload before shipping **2.21.2**&#x20;
+* Added a new configuration which controls how BOL aggregates customer order information
+* Added a new configuration which allows automatically shipping and closing Small Parcel orders once moved to a Dockdoor
+* Added Pro bill number to Pick ticket which carriers over to Truck load and Master Truck load when generated
+* Added new consolidation rule based on Pick ticket Pro number **2.21.1**&#x20;
+* Added Allocation option to Small Parcel - One-Scan replenish screen
+* Added configuration which controls whether Bulk Stage Picking is enabled and visible during Waving
+* Added a way to designate Stage Bin to a wave at the time of Waving which enables Bulk Stage Picking handheld function
+* Added Bulk Stage Picking handheld function which allows picking multiple lines from a wave to a single bin
+* Added configuration which controls whether Bulk Stage should be auto picked to a tote/pallet or just moved as product
+* Added a setting on a zone level which designates the zone as Staging Area **2.20.1**&#x20;
+* Added a way to print pallet labels for Pick tickets and truckloads from Staging
+* Added a new handheld screen which allows shipping multiple truckloads at the same time by Tag **2.19.1**&#x20;
+* Added two additional handheld screens in Staging that allow printing pallet labels for Pick tickets and truckloads
+* Added prompting staging bins when doing tote merge and repackaging for pallet type totes
+* In addition to Address, truck load generation now also obeys carrier
+* Adjusted receiving on handheld for multiple lines having the same product.
+Now lines will deplete in sequence on Linenumber any over receiving will be added to the last line **2.18.2**&#x20;
+* Changed how Waving works.
+Now a dispatcher can decide how many carton and pallet labels to print during waving
+* Waving screen has been simplified and made it more flexible **2.18.1**&#x20;
+* Introduced a configuration which controls whether Pick and Pack operators are allowed to use Full Pallet Picking feature
+* Added a way to do Tote to Dock door in a mix mode of both Tote Pallets and LPNs
+* Allowed picking Pallets to Carton totes (in Pallet picking mode) **2.17.2**&#x20;
+* Added 2 new flavors of picking: Designation picking and Pallet picking
+* Added a facility to assign picker to partial picks of an order thus allowing multiple people to pick same order
+* Introduced a requirement for Pallet type totes to have a staging location (similar to LPN) so that at any given time a Pallet has a location
+* Modified Pick&Pack and Wave picking, from now on, if Pallet Picking is enabled, it could only be executed via Pallet Picking conventional Picking and Wave picking will not offer an option to pick a pallet **2.17.1**&#x20;
+* Added a way on handheld to over-receive POs
+* Added UserSessionId to AuditLog and refined how logins and logouts work on handheld
+* Changed how orders picked during One-Scan shipping, now the oldest order is selected during One-Scan shipping
+* Added Driver Name to Handheld shipping screen
+* Added additional 'guidance' prompts during picking to help pickers identify next steps **2.16.3**&#x20;
+* Added Productivity report
+* Added an ability to assign Small Parcel carriers to dock doors
+* Added configuration which requires Small Parcel pallets to be scanned to dock doors
+* Added Pallet Tie and Pallet Height to product details and packsizes **2.16.2**&#x20;
+* Added a facility to decorate states in grids for better visibility
+* Reworked Cycle Count audit report to surface not only the variances but also zero variance counts
+* Changed look and feel of grids for better visibility **2.16.1**&#x20;
+* Added support Android version 14 with additional scanning requirements **2.15.9**&#x20;
+* Reworked One scan replenishment screen to give a better visibility of orders roll up and Inventory availability
+* Introduced a surrogate Api Key for Integration API Gateway
+* Added a new configuration both on a global and client level which controls whether entities should automatically upload on closure
+* Added limited support for User defined fields.
+Currently available for Pickticket header, Purchase order header and Customer return header
+* Added support for grid sticky columns **2.15.8**&#x20;
+* Added additional screens that allows for easier replenishment of One Scan e-comm orders
+* Changed menu structure to consolidate E-Comm processing into a single submenu for clarity
+* Failed One Scan e-comm orders will automatically suspend if a shipping label fails to print
+* Added a way to create folder structure within Custom dashboards by separating folders with '|' character
+* Added a menu search control
+**2.15.7**&#x20;
+* Added Redis Caching for increased performance
+* Optimized Grids to retrieve less data which improves performance of the system
+* Removed Excel export feature for certain grids which may result in excessive reads from the database

 **2.15.6**&#x20;

 * &#x20;Added a way to pre-rate one line orders to optimize small parcel shipping&#x20;